benashford/rs-transducers/README.md

 #### `Vec<T>`

-This comes in two forms `Drain` that adds a `transduce_drain` to vectors, this consumes the original vector; and the `Ref` trait that adds `transduce_ref` to vectors, this leaves the original vector unchanged and returns a new one based on feeding references to the source data through the transducer.
+This comes in two forms `Into` that adds a `transduce_into` to vectors, this consumes the original vector; and the `Ref` trait that adds `transduce_ref` to vectors, this leaves the original vector unchanged and returns a new one based on feeding references to the source data through the transducer.

 #### `Iterator`